The provincial government is seeking input on how and where to grow the Greenbelt until April 19th.

 More recently, it has become clear that the Greenbelt plays an important role as part of a natural solution to climate change.

-By absorbing carbon from the air it helps mitigate greenhouse gas emissions, and by absorbing waters it helps adaptation efforts that address the impacts of climate change.
+By absorbing carbon from the air it helps mitigate greenhouse gas emissions, and by slowing and absorbing water it helps adaptation efforts that address the impacts of climate change, such as flooding.

 By growing the Greenbelt we can increase these benefits in a way that also enhances our collective health and wellbeing.